fatmanurozdemir/Learning-From-Data-Homework8/README.md

 Answers to homework 8 of Yaser Abu-Mostafa's Machine Learning Course 'Learning From Data' from Caltech

-Gaps between attributes in train and test datasets are changed but the content is the same.
+Gaps between features in train and test datasets are changed but the content is the same.